TIG00R/watch-dog/README.md

 - Recursive scan under a path you choose
 - Timestamps and scan cycle in each log line
 - On Windows, optional **owner** hint for updated files (best-effort ACL lookup via PowerShell)
-- ASCII banner loaded from `ascii_art.txt` next to the script

 ---

 ## Installation